APFU H60

 Applications include cable ducts, shipping pallets, ballpoint pens, electrical appliances, and furniture.

-Why we chose this material
+Why we chose this mixture of HDPE and PIR carton

 The very large waste fraction of post-consumer cartons can now be recycled into new products.
 Another plus – the technology is made available in local markets globally.